microsoft/azure-iot-edge-vsts-extension/overview.md

-# IoT Edge Build and Deploy
+# Azure IoT Edge For VSTS
 IoT Edge Build and Deploy is a tool for continuous integration(build and push docker image) and continuous deployment(create Edge deployment on Azure) for Azure IoT Edge modules project.

 ## Requirement